fhrrrzy/desa-bantuin-backoffice/API_DOCUMENTATION.md

 -   Filtering by status and type is supported for requests
 -   Filtering by laporan type and search by title is supported for information
 -   Information endpoints are publicly accessible (no authentication required for read operations)
+-   This API is designed specifically for warga (citizens) - admin functionality is handled through the web interface

 ## Seeded Test Users